martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 Convenience programs "sweet-clisp" and "sweet-sbcl"
 ===================================================

-For your convenience, the package includes "sweet-clisp" and "sweet-sbcl" (if you have clisp or sbcl respectively), which automatically put you in sweet-expression mode (the last tier) for that implementation of Common Lisp.
+For your convenience, the full package includes "sweet-clisp" and "sweet-sbcl" (if you have clisp or sbcl respectively), which automatically put you in sweet-expression mode (the last tier) for that implementation of Common Lisp.
 They are especially convenient for interactive use; you can also use them to run scripts in sweet-expression notation.

 The sweet-clisp will also work around some bugs and problems in clisp.
 It will "setq *print-escape* t" as described above, for one thing.
 It also works around a problem in the clisp REPL.
 In the clisp standard REPL any top-level sweet-expressions (after the first one) that are not initially indented must be preceded by a  blank  line.
 If  they aren't, then the first line of the second sweet-expression would be skipped (they are consumed by the REPL reader).
 Note  that  this bug does not affect files run by clisp, re-implementations of the REPL on clisp, or other Common Lisp  implementations  (e.g.,  SBCL  doesn't have this problem).
 The work-around over‐rides some system function definitions when the REPL  is  invoked, so it will trigger some warnings about "redefining functions".
 If  you do not want the work-around performed, use the "-CREPL" option, which forces this program to use the standard  clisp  REPL (without a work-around) instead.
 The REPL work-around is irrelevant for programs run directly without the REPL, obviously.

+Installing via QuickLisp doesn't install the full package, so users who *only* install using QuickLisp won't have working versions of tools such as sweet-clisp, sweet-sbcl, sweeten, or unsweeten.

 Sweeten: Translating S-expressions into Sweet-expressions
 =========================================================